-- 1. Analyse and interpret a range of information and apply it to particular circumstances - 2.
-Identify and describe relevant theory and use this as a basis for evaluating practice

-- 3. Communicate ideas in a professional manner which reflects the needs of differing audiences. - 4.
+- 1. Interpret a range of information and apply it to particular circumstances - 2.
+Identify and describe relevant theory and use this as a basis for evaluating practice - 3.
+Communicate ideas in a professional manner which reflects the needs of differing audiences. - 4.
 Draw up strategies for self management and motivation - 5.
 Demonstrate the capacity for independent learning.